 few words exchanged with an unlikely person.

-Great Expectations from Everyday Conversation
+Great Expectations of Everyday Conversation

 God may just as likely use you or me as a messenger of grace